Chefs Notes

 Jump to Recipe Print Recipe

 Do you love baked haddock but are tired of the same old lemon and dill or whatever it is that you always do?
 Use a classic Caribbean Green Sauce to take that same old baked haddock and make it something memorable.
 Just because you can't travel to the Caribbean right now doesn't mean you can't have a taste of the Caribbean in your kitchen.
 And just because you want to eat baked haddock doesn't mean you have to bore your taste buds.
-Keep reading if you are ready to try something new.

 The Green Sauce